 A Heartfelt Request

-8 For this reason, though I feel complete freedom5 in Christ to order you to do the right thing, 9 yet for love’s sake I choose instead to appeal to you, since I am6 “Paul, the aged,” and now a prisoner of Christ Jesus as well.
+8 For this reason, although I have the freedom5 in Christ to order you to do the right thing, 9 yet for love’s sake I choose instead to appeal to you, since I am6 “Paul, the aged,” and now a prisoner of Christ Jesus as well.
 10 I appeal to you, then, concerning my son Onesimus, whom I have begotten here in prison.
-11 Formerly he was useless to you, but now he is useful both to you and to me.
+11 Formerly, he was useless to you; now, however, he is useful both to you and to me.
 12 I have sent him—which is to say, my heart itself—back to you.
-13 I wanted to keep him here with me, so that he could minister to me on your behalf while I am in prison for the cause of the gospel.7 14 But I was unwilling to do anything without your knowledge or consent, so that your kindness might not come as a result of compulsion, but rather of your own free will.8 15 For perhaps this is why he was separated from you for a little while: that you might have him back forever, 16 no longer as a slave, but as more than a slave: as a beloved brother—especially to me, and9 all the more to you, both in the flesh and in the Lord!
+13 I wanted to keep him here with me, so that he could minister to me on your behalf while I’m in prison for the cause of the gospel.7 14 But I was unwilling to do anything without your knowledge or consent, so that your kindness might not come as a result of compulsion, but rather of your own free will.8 15 For perhaps this is why he was separated from you for a little while: so that you might have him back forever; and 16 no longer as a slave, but as more than a slave: as a beloved brother—especially to me, and9 all the more to you, both in the flesh and in the Lord!

 I Will Repay!

 17 If, then, you regard me as your partner, receive him just as you would me.
 18 But if he has wronged you in any way, or if he owes you anything, charge that to my account.
 19 I, Paul, am writing this with my own hand: I will repay.
 (I’m saying this so I won’t need to remind you that you owe me something as well: your very life!)10 20 Yes, brother, let me receive a benefit11 from you in the Lord.
 Refresh my heart in Christ.